open-source-at-illinois/cherry/README.md

 - no class before 11 AM.

 and the optimizer will use [constrained optimization](https://en.wikipedia.org/wiki/Constrained_optimization) to provide the top classes that fit the hard and soft constraints.

+## Project Charter

+### Vision

+To help UIUC students plan and schedule their courses according to their varied needs better

+### Mission

+To create a tool to help students select classes

+### Success Criteria

+1. Is it better than the current alternatives?
+2. Are we using it to select our own courses?
+3. Are a majority of users are consistently using cherry?